adamsilver/maintainablecss.com-jekyll/_chapters/11-faqs.md

 ## Where do I put Media Queries?

 Generally speaking, the screen should adapt to the content, not the other way around.
-This means that a module's breakpoints are determined by the module itself, and *not* by a predetermined set of break point such as "small", "medium" and "large".
+This means that a module's breakpoints are determined by the module itself, and *not* by a predetermined set of breakpoints such as "small", "medium" and "large".
 Doing it this way would constrain the design and quite possibly degrade the User Experience unnecessarily.

 Therefore, all styles&mdash;even those that are wrapped in Media Queries&mdash;should be located next to regular styles: